 With a hand that is around 75 feet long (22.8 metres), the metronome that silently waves above Prague is impressive enough as it is.
 Its location is no random choice and reminds people of the Soviet influence of the past.

-The metronome was built in 1991 just after the Iron Curtain fell.
-You can walk right up to it in Letna Park (which I highly recommend for great views of the city and a lovely beer garden).
+The authorities built the metronome in 1991 just after the Iron Curtain fell.
+You can walk right up to it in Letna Park (which I recommend for great views of the city and a lovely beer garden).
 If you do, you will notice that the area around the metronome is unused and almost derelict.

-The site had previously contained a huge statue of Soviet leader Stalin which was unveiled on 1 May 1955 and took almost 6 years to build.
+The site used to contain a huge statue of Soviet leader Stalin which was unveiled on 1 May 1955 and took almost 6 years to build.
 It loomed over Prague for seven years and must have been what people would think of when they suspected someone was watching them.
 Weighing 17,000 tons, this was the largest statue of Stalin in the world.
 Stalin never saw the statue himself as he died two years before it was finished.

 When Khrushchev took over from Stalin, he started to de-stalinise the Soviet Union.
-This caused the local Czech Communist party to be embarrassed at having such a tribute to Stalin in their city.
+This caused the local Czech Communist party embarrassment at having such a tribute to Stalin in their city.
 Khrushchev ordered this statue to be dynamited which it was in October 1962.
 It took 800 kg of explosives to bring the massive statue down.

 Do you know of any ill-advised statues or monuments?
 Leave a message below and tell us about them!